Christmas can be a challenging time if you are struggling with an addiction.

 Christmas is certainly not forgotten at Priory Hospital Bristol.
 The team recognise that going through an Addiction Treatment Programme over Christmas can be challenging, so everyone works hard to create a festive and positive atmosphere throughout the month of December.

 Ward Manager, Calum, says: “We want people to feel as comfortable as possible during the Christmas period.
 We recognise that this can be difficult for some people, as it is a time focused on family.
-So, we work hard to ensure people are supported throughout this period, and we strongly encourage family engagement in treatment.
+So, we work hard to ensure people are supported throughout this period.
 We are here to support people in any way we can.”

-For anyone thinking about addiction treatment over the Christmas period, recognising that there is a problem and being willing to put recovery first is highly commendable.
+For anyone thinking about accessing addiction treatment over Christmas, recognising that there is a problem and being willing to put recovery first is highly commendable.
 Ward Clerk, Claire, reminds everyone: “Don’t let the past steal your present”.

 During December, Life Works strive to strike a balance between creating a festive atmosphere and providing people with the time and space that they need to focus on their recovery.

 On Christmas Day, the atmosphere is relaxed, and feels more like a weekend.
-People enjoy visits and phone calls from their family and friends, have a Christmas dinner and hand out little gifts.
+People can have a Christmas dinner and hand out little gifts.
 At the same time, daily group affirmations still take place and people have the opportunity to continue with their step work, as they would on any other day.